-The Implications of New Tax Laws & Reforms for the Energy Industry in a Post-Covid World
+The Implications of the Inflation Reduction Act (IRA) for the Energy Industry

-This presentation is designed to explain the effects of tax reform and other new tax laws to explore the impacts on the energy and building industries.
-Passed in late 2019 with the idea of creating economic growth, the "Omnibus Appropriations Bill" created many new opportunities within the energy industry.
-Other new tax bills have built further on top of this.
-In our presentation, we will discuss how to capture new incentives for HVAC systems and other energy efficiency upgrades that significantly reduce the upfront costs of equipment for building owners.
-We will explore newly revived incentives for alternative energy generation systems and energy-efficiency upgrades.
+This presentation is designed to explain the impact of new tax legislation and other tax laws on the energy and building industries.
+Our presentation will cover how to capture new incentives for HVAC systems and other energy efficiency upgrades that significantly reduce the upfront costs of equipment for building owners, and we will explore newly revived incentives for alternative energy generation systems and energy-efficiency upgrades.
+In addition, we will cover the new tax-exempt, project categories that are now eligible for EPAct tax benefits.
 We will also discuss other legacy tax incentives available for designers, and how energy companies and building owners can capture these.
-Our presentation is designed to give attendees a thorough understanding of how to simply include all these incentives in the calculations of energy and building project ROIs.
-We will then discuss how the Consolidated Appropriations Act of 2021 further incentivized energy efficiency improvements.
-We will explain how and when to apply these incentives in a Post-Covid economy.
+Our presentation is designed to give attendees a thorough understanding of how to include all these incentives in the calculations of energy and building project ROIs.